Advisory Council

 Fort Worth Police Department (Retired)

-Because community is important to Steve, he served on various boards including, the Tarrant Council on Family Violence, Alliance for Children, North Texas Human Trafficking Task Force, High Intensity Drug Trafficking Areas (HIDA), Project Safe Neighborhoods, and Texas Anti-gang Task Force.
+Because community is important to Steve, he served on various boards, including the Tarrant Council on Family Violence Alliance for Children, North TX.
+Human Trafficking Task Force, High-Intensity Drug Trafficking Areas (HIDA), Project Safe Neighborhoods, and TX.
+Anti-gang Task Force.

-Today, Steve serves as the Chair of the Advisory Council where he leads a diverse group of individuals to support the mission of The Shaken Baby Alliance and is on the Case Consultation Services Team where he uses his years of experience and vast investigative knowledge to provide technical support for investigators and legal professionals.
+Today, Steve serves as the Chair of the Advisory Council, where he leads a diverse group of individuals to support the mission of SBA (SBA), and is on the Case Consultation Services Team, where he uses his years of experience and vast investigative knowledge to provide technical support for investigators and legal professionals.

 Susan Bragg, M.A. – Vice Chair